gaganpreet/advent-of-code-2023/README.md

 Playing with Rust for the first time and learning as I play along.
 Subpar code quality is therefore guaranteed.

+Note: Some Python solutions included to save time.

 ## Running

 ```bash